From July 4th, church weddings are possible again. But keep in touch with your vicar, who can begin to help you plan what’s possible for your wedding.

 The picture for how the coronavirus pandemic will unfold over the coming months is unknown, but everyone remains hopeful that things will be better in the future.

 You may want to put your wedding completely on hold until things are much clearer.
 If you cancel a church wedding, the fees are fully refundable.

 This prayer may be helpful as you re-think your wedding plans:

 Surround us this day with your presence;

-Be with us in our disappointment and help us to be wise
+Be with us in our disappointments and in our joys,

-As we re-think our wedding plans.
+Help us to be wise as we re-think our wedding plans.

 Sustain us in our love for one another,